MateOp1337/MateOp1337/README.md

 ## Hi!

 I’m MateOp (or MetoOp, sometimes jokingly "Mysz").
-My real name is Mateusz, and I’m from Poland (Polska górą!).
+I’m from Poland (Polska górą!).

 I’m a beginner full-stack developer coding mainly in Python, HTML, and JS (including Node.js).
 Right now, I’m focused on my biggest project, **Imperator** – a bot for my server *Imperium* ("Empire").
 I’m also working on **XMLCord** and have plans to release **DataStore**, a tool for secure, encrypted data storage using PBKDF2HMAC.